 - Help reach the EU's climate and energy ambitions

-In 2021 we worked in partnership with the UK Government, the IEA and other partners to launch the COP26 Product Efficiency Call to Action.
+In 2021, Climate Group worked in partnership with the UK Government, the IEA and other partners to launch the COP26 Product Efficiency Call to Action.

 The pledge aims to double the energy efficiency of four key products by 2030 and has since become the largest ever commitment on product efficiency.